 Bird's-eye view of Butte City, Montana, 1893, Photo number: 79.2011

 This collection includes 47 interviews detailing growing up in Butte, Montana, and the working conditions in that town during the early to mid-20th century.
 The interviews were conducted in 1980-1981 by Mary Murphy, Helen Bresler, and Paul Melvin.
 The interviewees discuss ethnic and racial relations, unions and mining, the Great Depression, and the role of the Anaconda Company in Butte.
 The original interviews are held as Oral History collection OH 098 at Archives and Special Collections, Mansfield Library, the University of Montana-Missoula.

-University of Montana Centennial Oral History Collection (OH 270)
+University of Montana Centennial Oral History Project (OH 270)

 First graduating class of the University of Montana-Missoula, 1898, Photo number: UM 94.0654

 This collection includes 46 interviews detailing student and faculty life at the University of Montana from the 1930s to the 1980s.
 The interviews were conducted in 1991 by Annie Pontrelli in preparation for the University of Montana’s centennial in 1993.
 The interviewees discuss attending the University, the student organizations and activities in which they participated, their faculty colleagues, and former and current University presidents.
 The interviewees also provide advice to current students about how to make the most of their time at UM.
 The original interviews are held as Oral History collection OH 270 at Archives and Special Collections, Mansfield Library, University of Montana-Missoula.